-Greg and Lisa Smith Global Leadership Scholars (Smith GLS) promotes the development of international and intercultural awareness, leadership, and personal and professional growth.
+Greg and Lisa Smith Global Leadership Scholars (Smith GLS) is a three-year honors program that promotes the development of international and intercultural awareness, leadership, and personal and professional growth.
 Through honors classes, seminars in leadership training, international experiences, and co-curricular activities, Smith GLS students work with honors faculty to develop the skills necessary to become future international business leaders.

 Applications are accepted from first-year students in their second semester, starting on or around January 9.
-Applications are available at: http://haslam.utk.edu/student-organizations
+Applications are available at: http://haslam.utk.edu/student-organizations.